LiC1117/MORE-Q/README.md

 ## Citation
 If you use parts of the MORE-Q data please cite

-For more details, one can refer to the manuscript, doi:
+For more details, one can refer to the manuscript doi: 10.26434/chemrxiv-2024-zvt26

 ## Dependencies
 - [ ] numpy 1.26.0